AdaCore/training_material/courses/fundamentals_of_ada/160_genericity.rst

 ----------------------------------------

 * :ada:`is <>` - matching subprogram is taken by default
-* :ada:`is null` - null subprogram is taken by default
+* :ada:`is null` - null procedure is taken by default

    - Only available in Ada 2005 and later